💠 Lumenoid AI Framework© 🧠 NeuroLigth Articles

 🧬 Women & Trans Pioneers in STEM – Timeline

-• 1903 & 1911 – Marie Curie: First woman to win a Nobel Prize—and the only person to win in both Physics and Chemistry.
-Her research on radioactivity paved the way for nuclear medicine.
+• 1903 & 1911 – Marie Curie: First woman to win a Nobel Prize and the only person to receive Nobel Prizes in two different scientific fields (Physics and Chemistry).
+Her pioneering research on radioactivity fundamentally reshaped physics, chemistry, and medicine.

-• 1908 – Henrietta Swan Leavitt: Discovered how a star’s brightness and pulsation correlate, enabling intergalactic distance measurement.
+• 1908 – Henrietta Swan Leavitt: Discovered the relationship between a star’s brightness and its pulsation period, enabling astronomers to measure vast intergalactic distances and fundamentally expand our understanding of the universe.

-• 1921 – Edith Clarke: First woman professionally employed as an electrical engineer in the U.S.
+• 1921 – Edith Clarke: Became the first woman professionally employed as an electrical engineer in the United States, making foundational contributions to power transmission and engineering education.

-• 1925 – Cecilia Payne-Gaposchkin: Proved stars are primarily composed of hydrogen and helium—redefining astronomy.
+• 1925 – Cecilia Payne-Gaposchkin: Demonstrated that stars are primarily composed of hydrogen and helium, overturning established astronomical theory and redefining our understanding of stellar physics.

-• 1967 – Jocelyn Bell Burnell: Discovered pulsars while still a graduate student—one of the biggest astronomical finds of the 20th century.
+• 1967 – Jocelyn Bell Burnell: Discovered pulsars as a graduate student—one of the most significant astronomical discoveries of the 20th century—highlighting the importance of observational rigor and persistence.

-• 1969 – Margaret Hamilton: Led the software engineering team for NASA’s Apollo 11.
-Her code helped land humans on the Moon.
+• 1969 – Margaret Hamilton: Led the software engineering team for NASA’s Apollo 11 mission.
+Her work helped formalize software engineering as a discipline and ensured the success of the first human Moon landing.

-• 1960s–1970s – Dr. Lynn Conway: Computer scientist and electrical engineer who invented dynamic instruction scheduling at IBM and later co-developed VLSI chip design methods at Xerox PARC—cornerstones of modern microprocessor design.
-A pioneering trans woman who advanced both computing and inclusion in tech.
+• 1960s–1970s – Dr. Lynn Conway: Computer scientist and electrical engineer who invented dynamic instruction scheduling at IBM and later co-developed VLSI design methodologies at Xerox PARC—cornerstones of modern microprocessor architecture.
+A pioneering trans woman who reshaped both computing and inclusion in tech.

-• 1980s–2010s – Dr. Ben Barres: Transgender neuroscientist who revolutionized glial cell research and advocated for equity in science.
+• 1980s–2010s – Dr. Ben Barres: Transgender neuroscientist whose work transformed understanding of glial cells in the brain, while also advocating powerfully for equity and inclusion in science.

 • 1992 – Dr. Mae Jemison: First Black woman in space.
-Physician, engineer, and inspiration for STEM inclusion.
+A physician, engineer, and lifelong advocate for science education and inclusive futures in STEM.

-• 2005 – Limor Fried (Ladyada): Founded Adafruit Industries, championing open-source hardware innovation.
+• 2005 – Limor Fried (Ladyada): Founded Adafruit Industries, helping pioneer open-source hardware and making electronics education more accessible worldwide.

-• 2010s – Lucianne Walkowicz: Nonbinary astrophysicist studying stellar magnetism and planetary systems, with strong advocacy for ethics in space science.
+• 2010s – Lucianne Walkowicz: Nonbinary astrophysicist studying stellar magnetism and planetary systems, with influential advocacy for ethics, justice, and care within scientific communities.

-• 2010s – Angelica Ross: Trans tech entrepreneur and founder of TransTech, uplifting LGBTQ+ talent in tech.
+• 2010s – Angelica Ross: Trans tech entrepreneur and founder of TransTech, creating pathways for transgender and LGBTQ+ people into technology and digital careers.

-• 2010s – Dr. Tiera Guinn Fletcher: Aerospace engineer on NASA’s Mars mission while still in her 20s.
+• 2010s – Dr. Tiera Guinn Fletcher: Aerospace engineer who contributed to NASA-related programs in her 20s, while also advocating for representation and equity in engineering.

-• 2015 – Arlan Hamilton: Queer Black venture capitalist and founder of Backstage Capital to support underrepresented founders in tech.
+• 2015 – Arlan Hamilton: Queer Black venture capitalist and founder of Backstage Capital, investing in underrepresented founders traditionally excluded from tech funding.

 ☀️ Solar Journey (Playable Demo)